Leoric01/HabitTracker/README.md

 # HabitTracker

-Simple daily habit tracker to keep your preffered tasks
+Simple daily habit tracker to keep motivated on your preffered tasks

 Using:
 Java 21